ghc-proposals/ghc-proposals/README.rst

 Some proposals amend an existing proposal.
 Such an amendment :

-* Makes a significant (i.e. not just editorial or typographical) change, and hence warrants approval by the commitee
+* Makes a significant (i.e. not just editorial or typographical) change, and hence warrants approval by the committee
 * Is too small, or too closely tied to the existing proposal, to make sense as a new standalone proposal.

 Often, this happens